mbr/volatile/README.rst

 .. code-block:: python

-    import temp
+    import volatile

-    with temp.file() as tmp:
+    with volatile.file() as tmp:
         # tmp behaves like a regular NamedTemporaryFile here, except for that
         # it gets unlinked at the end of the context manager, instead of when
         # close() is called.